RiccardoBianc/QueryAGT/README.md

 * `S has type G|M` checks that `S` is well-typed with respect to the  configuration type `G|M`
 *  for each query, it is also possible to check that its negation holds by prepending `not`

-For instance, the following is a valid declaration command:
+The following is a valid declaration command: